Chris Skidmore: Parliamentary career

-Following the appointment of Boris Johnson as Prime Minister in July 2019, Skidmore was moved to the Department for Health and Social Care, serving as the minister of state for health.

-Following the resignation of Jo Johnson from cabinet, Skidmore re-assumed his position of minister of state for universities, science, research and innovation in September 2019.
+Following the appointment of Boris Johnson as Prime Minister in July 2019, Skidmore was moved to the Department for Health and Social Care, serving as the Minister of State for Health.
+After the resignation of Jo Johnson from cabinet, Skidmore re-assumed his position of minister of state for universities, science, research and innovation in September 2019.
 However, he was dismissed from government and replaced by Michelle Donelan as Minister of State for Universities and Amanda Solloway as Parliamentary Under-Secretary of State for Science, Research and Innovation in the cabinet reshuffle of February 2020.

 Skidmore submitted a letter of no confidence in Boris Johnson on 6 July 2022 during mass resignations of government ministers.

-He initially supported Rishi Sunak in the July–September 2022 Conservative Party leadership election, but later changed his support to Liz Truss.
+He initially supported Rishi Sunak in the July–September 2022 Conservative Party leadership election, but changed his support to Liz Truss.

+Net zero

-On 26 September 2022, Skidmore launched the Net Zero Review pledging to use the review to focus on the UK’s fight against climate change while maximising economic growth to ensure energy security and affordability for consumers and businesses.
+On 26 September 2022 Skidmore launched the Net Zero Review, pledging to use the review to focus on the UK's fight against climate change while maximising economic growth to ensure energy security and affordability for consumers and businesses.

-On 19 October 2022, Skidmore put out a statement on Twitter, saying he could not 'support fracking' in a vote, citing his unwillingness to 'undermine the pledges [he] made at the 2019 General Election'.
-The government was reportedly treating this vote in favour of fracking as a confidence vote, so he could risk losing the Conservative Party whip.
+On 19 October 2022, Skidmore put out a statement on Twitter, in advance of a debate on fracking, saying that "[a]s the former Energy Minister who signed Net Zero into law", he could not vote "to support fracking and undermine the pledges I made at the 2019 General Election".
+The government was reportedly treating this vote as a confidence vote, putting Skidmore at risk of losing the Conservative Party whip.